 Surgical approach (source control)

-- Principle: identify and control the source early (often within 6–12 h if feasible; immediately if life-threatening)
+- Principle: identify and control the source early (often within 6–12 h if feasible, immediately if life-threatening)

 - Drain pus/collections: percutaneous drainage (IR) vs open surgical drainage